 Myth: CalPERS and CalSTRS are going bankrupt.

-Fact: CalPERS had a 12.2 percent return on investments in 2012 or an 8 percent average return over the past 20 years despite the recession.
+Fact: CalPERS had a 16.2 percent return on investments in 2013, and an 8 percent average return over the past 20 years despite the recession.
 Today, CalPERS is back to pre-recession strength.
 It has earned back the $97 billion it lost during the recession and then-some.
-Meanwhile, CalSTRS' portfolio returned 13.45 percent for calendar year 2012.
+Meanwhile, CalSTRS' portfolio returned 13.9 percent in 2013.

 Myth: CalPERS pensioners can "goose" their retirement benefit upward by manipulating the income that gets included in their final year of compensation.

-PEPRA also removed the apportunity for employees to buy “airtime,” additional retirement service credit for time not actually worked.
+PEPRA also removed the opportunity for employees to buy “airtime,” additional retirement service credit for time not actually worked.

 Myth: The average CalPERS pensioner gets 80 percent of their pay and are retiring with gold-plated pensions.

 Fact: The average CalPERS member receives 50 percent or less of their pay in retirement.
-The average public pension in California is $26,000 a year.
+The average public pension in California is $2,945 per month.
 California retired teachers, who do not collect Social Security, earn an average $3,300-a-month after an average 27 years in the classroom.
 Six-figure pensions amount to less than 2 percent of public pensions and public employee pensions equal just 3 percent of California’s budget.

 Myth: Police and firefighters retire at age 50 with 90 percent of pay.